pydata/pydata-cookbook/papers/joshua_warner/00_scikitimage.rst

 .. [#] At time of writing, wavelet algorithms are only available in the devevelopment version of scikit-image.
 They will be available in stable version of scikit-image 0.13 and above.

 Wavelets, when applied to 2-dimensional images, decompose the image into a representation made up of many individual wavelets.
 This representation is sparse, i.e., there are relatively few wavelet coefficients with high values and many that are quite low.
 Denoising simply sets a threshold below which small coefficients are discarded, then inverts the result yielding an image with less noise.
-This same property is useful for image compression.
+Sparse representations are similarly useful for image compression.

 .. code-block:: python